Oscar-Santos/Oscar-Santos/README.md

 - Currently in pursuit of a position that supports my ongoing growth in my programming skills.

 ## Currently Learning
-- Consuming, Building & Exposing APIs
+- Consuming, Building & Exposing APIs.
-- Continuous Integration / Continuous Deployment
+- Continuous Integration / Continuous Deployment.
-- Python
+- Python.
-- JavaScript, React, Node.js, Express, HTML and CSS
+- JavaScript, React, Node.js, Express, HTML and CSS.
 - Learning how to implement OpenAI / CHATgpt in a JAVASCRIPT and Ruby on Rails Application.

 ## Best At